po1sigala/live/01-Class-Content/05-Third-Party-APIs/01-Activities/12-Stu_Bootstrap-Components/README.md

 * It's done when the page has a styled navbar.

-* It's done when the page has a styled jumbotron.

 * It's done when the page has a styled and dismissible alert box.

 * It's done when the page has a styled form.